 All You Need to Know About Swedish Health Care

 Well, challenge accepted!
-Study in Sweden is full of amazing moments.
+Studying in Sweden is full of amazing moments.
 However, it is not a perfect fairytale.
-It is possible to find yourself in a big challenge when it comes to health care for international students.
+It is very likely to find yourself facing challenges when it comes to health care for international students.

-Sweden is well known with its high-standard medical service.
-On the other hand, it is essential to know how to access health service when you need it.
+Sweden is well known for its high-standard medical service.
+On the other hand, it is essential to know how to access health services when you need it.
 Let’s talk about tricks and at the same time its challenges.

 1. Swedish Personal Number

-In general, if you stay more than one year in Sweden you can apply for personal identity from Skatteverket.
+In general, if you will stay for 12 months in Sweden you can apply for personal number through Skatteverket.
 My digital ambassador fellow Katharina did an amazing job with how to apply Swedish personal number and ID card.
 You can read here.